G00364778/52167/README.md

 **Topic-3**|collatz.py|Week 3 assignment - Create a sctript to programatically test the Collatz conjecture.
 **Topic-4**|euler_5.py|Week 5 assignment - Create a python program to calculate the smallest number evenly devisable by 1 to 20.
 **Topic-5**|iris.py|Week 6 assignment - read the data from a csv file and print the values in formatter columns.
+**Topic-6**|factorial.py|Week 7 assignment - create the factorials of 5,7,and 9 in a user defined function called factorial.